-Say: God told them to get the food all ready to eat the day before their day of rest.
-Lead the children to enjoy a few more pieces of cereal.
+Say: Remember, God told them to get the food all ready to eat the day before their day of rest.
+Lead the children in pretending to stir a bowl of food.
+Then invite them to enjoy a few more pieces of cereal.